mysrcs/hugooooo/content/blog/2020-06-10-How-GraphQL-will-shape-the-alpha.md

 them independently of the web application.
 With these, you can deploy a SourceHut instance with no frontend at all, using the GraphQL APIs exclusively.
-Today, the Python backends to the web services communicate directly with PostgreSQL via SQLAlchemy, but it is my intention to built out experimental replacement backends which are routed through GraphQL instead.
+Today, the Python backends to the web services communicate directly with PostgreSQL via SQLAlchemy, but it is my intention to build out experimental replacement backends which are routed through GraphQL instead.
 This way, the much more performant and robust GraphQL backends become the single source of truth for all information in SourceHut.
 This could substantially increase my